 This area is anchored by St. Mary Lake and the Rising Sun area.

-Rising Sun is “where the mountains met the prairies” offers a good place for a hot meal along with lodging.
+Rising Sun is “where the mountains met the prairies” and offers a good place for a hot meal along with lodging.
 It offers some signature hikes in the area along with waterfall viewing.

 St. Mary Visitor Center